 The Best of Show reception signifies the “opening bell” of this fair and features the best of the best art works, a silent auction, and light foods and drink.
 The excitement of this night is electrifying!

 In addition to the art works available to be viewed and purchased, there will be musical entertainment, cultural shows, and even a Children’s Storytelling and Crafts event for the younger members of your family; this event has something for everyone!

 Book My Vacay Holds the Key to Your Unforgettable Arizona Vacation

 Our luxurious vacation homes will be the highlight of your trip, even if they do run a close second to this fabulous festival!
 Book yours today and discover the cultural side of the great Southwest!

 29th Annual Ostrich Festival

 Arizonans are a sturdy and unique bunch.
 Years of surviving scorching summers may have warped us—just a bit—and as such, some of our festivals may appear to be a tad unusual.
 This brings us to today’s topic, the 29th Annual Ostrich Festival in Chandler, Arizona.
 Yes, we celebrate that majestic flightless bird with a big party every March.
-This year’s festival takes place the weekend of March 10-12, in case you were thinking you might want to investigate further!
+This year’s festival dates haven’t been announced yet.

 Ostriches used to be a big deal in Chandler.
 In the early 1900s, ostrich feathers garnered a large sum, being popular for use in women’s hats, and Dr. A.J.
 Chandler owned the biggest ostrich ranch in the state.
 The fad soon ended and the price of ostrich feathers dropped drastically, but the ranch and the bird were still synonymous with Chandler, and in the 1980s, when the Chamber of Commerce began to look for fundraiser ideas, the Ostrich Festival was born!